Achievable logoAchievable logo

 Feedback

-Conventionally, a hormone is identified as a chemical substance released into the bloodstream to influence tissues at a distance in a regulatory manner.
+Conventionally, a hormone is defined as a chemical substance released into the bloodstream that regulates tissues at a distance.

-Hormones function as both messengers and regulators and can operate endocrine, paracrine, or autocrine pathways.
+Hormones act as both messengers and regulators.
+Depending on where they act, they can signal through endocrine, paracrine, or autocrine pathways.

-While most endocrine hormones are peptides, some are amines (T3, T4, dopamine, norepinephrine, and epinephrine) and others are steroids (cortisol, aldosterone, DHEA, androstenedione, testosterone, estradiol, progesterone, vitamin D).
+Most endocrine hormones are peptides, but some are amines (T3, T4, dopamine, norepinephrine, and epinephrine) and others are steroids (cortisol, aldosterone, DHEA, androstenedione, testosterone, estradiol, progesterone, vitamin D).

 Components of the endocrine system